revisit-studies/reVISit-studies.github.io/tutorials.md

 <img src="{{ path }}firebase_steps/gsutil_step1.jpg" alt="Console" style="border: 2px solid black; border-radius: 5px;">

 The last step is to enable firebase storage.
 Open up the `.env` file in the root of the repository.
-Change the `VITE_STORAGE_ENGINE variable to "firebase".
+Change the `VITE_STORAGE_ENGINE` variable to "firebase".
 Now you can call `yarn serve` to launch the server and navigate to http://localhost:8080 to launch any demo study.
 All data from any participation will automatically be uploaded to the store.

+<div class="info-panel"><div class="info-text">When running `yarn build`, reVISit automatically uses the Firebase storage engine.</div></div>

 <img src="{{ path }}demo.png" alt="Demo" style="border: 2px solid black; border-radius: 5px;">